ryll-spectre/DP-Snapping-Mech/README.md

-# Differential Privacy: The Snapping Mechanism
+# The Snapping Mechanism: A Differentially Private and Secure Noise Generator

 ## Overview